kkaminsk/LazyTimeSync/README.md

 - NTP query response
 - Time offset from each server

-If any tests fail, ensure your firewall allows outbound UDP port 123 to the NTP pool servers before deploying the remediation scripts.
+If any connectivity tests fail, ensure your firewall allows outbound UDP port 123 to the NTP pool servers before deploying the remediation scripts.
+DNS errors may also interfere with the test.

-### Detect-W32Time.ps1 The Detection Script
+### Detect-LazyW32Time.ps1 The Detection Script

 ![](/Graphics/Detect.png)

-### Set-W32Time.ps1 The Remediation Script
+### Set-LazyW32TimeandLocationServices.ps1 The Remediation Script

 ![](/Graphics/Remediate.png)